 Firstly, it can help individuals and families make informed decisions about their financial situation.
 Knowing the cost of living can help people to budget appropriately for their expenses and plan for the future.
 It can also help them to decide where to live and what type of housing they can afford.

-Secondly, understanding the cost of living can be helpful for businesses and employers.
-Knowing the cost of living in a particular area can help companies to determine appropriate employee wages and benefits.
-It can also help businesses to make informed decisions about where to locate their operations and how to price their products or services.
+Second, businesses and employers can benefit from understanding the cost of living.
+Knowing the cost of living in a specific place can assist businesses in determining appropriate staff pay and benefits.
+It can also assist firms in making educated decisions about where to establish their operations and how to price their goods or services.

-Finally, understanding the cost of living can be helpful for policymakers and government officials.
-It can help them determine appropriate social assistance and support levels for low-income individuals and families.
-It can also inform decisions about tax policies, infrastructure investments, and other public policy issues that can impact the quality of life for residents of Winnipeg.
+Finally, politicians and government officials can benefit from understanding the cost of living.
+It can aid them in determining suitable amounts of social assistance and support for low-income individuals and families.
+It can also help to inform decisions regarding tax policies, infrastructure improvements, and other public policy concerns that affect Winnipeg citizens’ quality of life.

 Housing costs